 Note: No lightning bolt — no adverse feedback originating from the unknown will be activated by the agent’s activities.
 Also note how the black circle here has exactly the same size as white circle had in the “unsafe” diagram above.

 Note also that still there may occur adverse and unexpected effects which originate from the observable zone (these effects are not depicted here).
-But at least they are fully observable.
+But at least they are fully observable and controllable.

 In order to prevent the latter as well, the agent would need to be even more conservative.
 Such a scenario would correspond to an agent that behaves according to permissions which are in turn given based on the competences of the agent.